open-power/op-test/README.md

+## OpenPower Test Framework ##

 This repository provides a collection of tools that enable automated testing of OpenPower systems.
-The directories are as follows:

-- ci: Tools to incorporate your OpenPower system into a continuous integration environment
-- bvt: XML based build verification tool test suite that can be used to run existing (and create new) build verification tests
-- testcases: Location to put testcases which require logic not suitable for a bvt
-- common: Common python library used by all other tools
+The end goals is to have a collection of build verification tests (bvt) that can be run against any OpenPower system to validate it's function.
+The tests are automation/jenkins ready.
+The tests cover basic functionality like software updates and low level firmware features, all the way up to OS and OPAL functional tests.

+The **common** directory is where we abstract the OpenPower system interfaces.
+It provides the generic API's (and detailed implementations) of interfaces required by the test cases.

+The **bvt** directory is where the test executions are defined.
+These tests are xml based.
+They may call into the common to run the tests directly or they may call into the **testcases** directory for tests that require more logic.

+The ci directory is left over from some legacy continuous integration work.
+The BVT's currently use CI as a pass through to execute the tests.
+We have a TODO to remove the CI function eventually.

 ### Requirements ###